-Now, let me make it more interesting by letting you know who actually are successfully using Vue in real scenario.
+Now, let me make it more interesting by letting you know who actually is successfully using Vue in the real scenario.

-Facebook has showed trust in Vue, they have used this framework for marketing side of their Newsfeed.
+Facebook has shown trust in Vue, they have used this framework for the marketing side of their Newsfeed.

 Netflix has applied Vue in their two smaller, internal apps.

-Adobe has adopted Vue for their product called Portfolio.
+Adobe has adopted Vue for its product called Portfolio.
 They have taken the easy integration advantage of the framework and migrated their existing codebase to the Vue.